 Here is the announcement of the Phoenix' arrival in the Philadelphia Gazette dated 30 November 1752.
 The Passenger List from the Phoenix, which actually docked on 22 November 1752, is recorded on pages 507, 508, and 509 of Pennsylvania German Pioneers, Vol. I. Talk about six degrees of separation . . .
 I have worked with a John McCoy on this project, and he turns out to be a descendant of Johann Georg Bachhofen, from the same Phoenix voyage as our Zentmeyers.
 Another passenger, Martin Zehenbauer, spelled his name Zehntbauer here in America.
-Among Martin Zehntbauer's descendants is John Zehntbauer, who co-founded Jantzen Swimwear in 1910, and built the Swimming Pavilion at Lewis and Clark College in Portland Oregon, where my daughter swam.
+Among Martin Zehntbauer's descendants is John Zehntbauer, who co-founded Jantzen Swimwear in 1910 and endowed the college my daughter attended.
 A quick check of the message boards at Ancestry.com reveals messages from descendants of Conrad Strader, Johann Heinrich Schaff, Peter Antle, George Christopher Bauman, Peter Dick, Joseph Infeld, John Peter Frambes, and John Andreas Weiler, all co-passengers with our Zentmeyer family.
 A small world indeed.

 The passenger lists reflected only the names of adult males.
 Strassburger and Hinke calculated that on average, the total number of passengers on a given voyage was 2.5 times the number recorded on the lists.
 This means the Phoenix carried approximately 375 immigrants, plus crew.
-I asked the Mariners Museum in Newport News, Virginia (the preeminant authority) what a ship of that capacity and time period might have looked like, and they sent me this image. (true to period renderings, the ship is portrayed twice, from two different angles, in the same painting) Another source provided this image, remarkably similar.
+I asked the Mariners Museum in Newport News Virginia, the preeminant authority, what a ship of that capacity and time period might have looked like, and they sent me this image. (in period renderings, the ship was portrayed twice, from two different angles, in the same image) Another source provided this image, remarkably similar.

 What fate befell the various Phoenix?
 Again, the record is far from clear, as ships were sometimes re-named if ownership was transferred, but the book Shipwrecks in America by Robert Marx provides some tantalizing clues.